Caleydo/taco/README.md

 TaCo (for **Ta**ble **Co**mparison) is an interactive comparison tool that effectively visualizes the differences between multiple tables at various levels of granularity.

+A [demonstration](http://playground.caleydo.org/taco/) is available in the Caleydo Playground.

 Installation
 ------------